Introduction to Chapter 13 Bankruptcy

 The Means Test is a calculation applied to almost every consumer Chapter 7 bankruptcy case and is purportedly designed to determine whether the debtor has enough disposable income to fund a meaningful Chapter 13 plan.
-If so, the debtor is said to be filing the Chapter 7 case under a "presumption of abuse," that is, the bankruptcy laws would rather have that debtor making payments for a period of time and paying back at least a portion of debt, rather than get an outright discharge of the debt.
-Although it is possible to overcome the "presumption of abuse" by showing special circumstances, most debtors who "fail" the Means Test choose to file a Chapter 13 case rather than suffer through the scrutiny necessary to overcome the presumption.
+If so, the debtor is said to be filing the Chapter 7 case under a "presumption of abuse."
+That is, the bankruptcy laws would rather have that debtor making payments for a period and paying back at least a portion of the debt, rather than get an outright discharge of the debt.

 The Chapter 13 Payment Plan

 The hallmark of a Chapter 13 case is its payment plan.
-The payments last from 36 to 60 months and may include an amount that will go to unsecured creditors, past due taxes, child support, and past due home mortgage amounts.
-It may even include car or house payments and some portion of a debtor's attorneys fees.
+The payments last from 36 to 60 months and may include an amount that will go to unsecured creditors, past-due taxes, child support, and past-due home mortgage amounts.
+It may even include car or house payments and some portion of a debtor's attorney fees.
 It is designed to

 - Help make payment of unsecured debts like medical bills and credit cards more affordable and manageable.

-- Substitute for the need to sell or turn over nonexempt property.
+- Substitute for the need to sell or turn over the nonexempt property.

 The amount of the payment is determined by the amount and types of debt owed, the debtor's income and the debtor's reasonable and necessary expenses.